An online learning approach to dynamic pricing and capacity sizing in service systems

 \subsection{Joint Pricing and Staffing Problem}

-We next consider the joint staffing and pricing problem having the objective function in \eqref{eq:ObjectiveMM1}, with the logistic demand function in \eqref{logisticLmd} and parameters $a=4.1$, $M_0=10$, $h_0=1$ and $c_0=0.1$.
+We next consider a joint staffing and pricing problem having the objective function in \eqref{eq:ObjectiveMM1}, with the logistic demand function in \eqref{logisticLmd} and parameters $a=4.1$, $n=10$, $h_0=1$ and $c_0=0.1$.
 The optimal price $p^*=4.02$ and service rate $\mu^*=7.10$ are given as benchmarks (top right panel in Figure \ref{fig2dMM1}).

-In Figure \ref{fig2dMM1}, we show that $\mu_k$ and $p_k$ converge quickly to their corresponding optimal target levels $\mu^*$ and $p^*$.
+In Figure \ref{fig2dMM1}, we show that $\mu_k$ and $p_k$ converge quickly to their corresponding optimal target levels $\mu^*$ and $p^*$ {(although the objective $f(\mu,p)$ is not always convex when $\mu>\lambda(p)$)}.
 And similar to the one-dimensional cases, the regret grows as a logarithmic function of $M_L$ (bottom left panel).
-We next use this example to test the performance of the online learning algorithm without the requirement of uniform stability (i.e., when Condition (c) of Assumption \ref{assmpt: uniform} is violated).
-Specifically, we pick the initial pricing and staffing policies $(p_0,\mu_0)$ such that the beginning traffic intensity is $\rho_0 = \lambda(p_0)/\mu_0>1$.
-Our simulation results show that the algorithm remains effective with the $GI/GI/1$ queue quickly becoming stable.
-See Section \ref{sec:UnifStab} for details.